Kids don’t always know how to cope with their big emotions. Learn how to talk to your child about feelings with these 8 techniques.

-You and I, we’ve had years of practice understanding our emotions.
+You and I, we’ve had years of practice understanding our feelings.
 We can pinpoint when we feel excited over a present or jealous when we want something we can’t have.
 We know feelings come and go, and that everyone feels the same emotions at some point.

-Sure, he’ll eventually figure emotions out on his own, even without your guidance.
+Sure, he’ll eventually figure it out on his own, even without your guidance.
 But imagine how much better behaved and grounded he’ll feel when he understands emotions, right from the start.
 Let’s talk about how to do just that:

 1. Reassure your child that everyone feels these emotions